numaproj/numaflow-go/pkg/function/examples/forward_message/README.md

 # Forward Message

-This is a simple User Defined Function example which receives a message and return the message as is.
+This is a simple User Defined Function example which receives a message and returns the message as is.